Dental Patient Aging Reports In Detail

 Dental patient aging reports are computer generated reports.
 These reports show the patient balances owed to the dental practice.
 You might also find some insurance claims hiding out in this report.
 But for the most part, this report shows unpaid patient balances.
 It displays the total amount owed as well as a breakdown of “aged” amounts.

 At a glance, you can see the total amount owed to the dental practice.
 It’s critical to understand what is current and what is past due.
 These are important numbers to monitor and track each month.
 Understanding the report will help the dental front office team or billing team better use the report.
+My Dental Office Collections Course focuses mostly on dental insurance management and claims.
+Take a closer look at this course by clicking the link below.

 The aging breaks down the total amount owed into separate categories.
 The categories run from current to past due amounts.
 You will see “Current 0 – 30”, “Past 31-60”, “Past 61-90”, “Past >90”.
 Listed under each aged category, is a dollar amount owed.
 You can find even individual accounts with balances in more than one aging category.